nhaatquaang-vn/DAP_IT_Jobs_Analyse/CONTRIBUTING.md

-# Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 We appreciate your time and effort in helping to improve this project!